WanFaruqJazli/Year1-Sem1-Coursework/SECR1013-Digital-Logic/Lab 1 :  Combinational Logic/README.md

 ## 📝 Reflection

-> "As a first-year student, the Digital Logic Lab session was a fun and eye-opening experience for me.
-It was my first hands-on exposure to digital logic using real hardware...
-Before this lab, logic gates felt very abstract because everything was learned on paper.
+> "As a first-year student, this lab session served as a crucial bridge between theoretical concepts and physical reality.
+While logic gates previously existed only as symbols in a textbook, handling the actual IC chips and breadboards brought those abstractions to life.
 >
-> During the lab session, I learned how to properly connect wires on the breadboard and ensure the circuit was neat and organized to avoid errors.
-I also realized the importance of checking the IC orientation carefully...
+> The experience emphasized the discipline required in hardware implementation.
+I learned that circuit reliability depends heavily on neat wiring and correct IC orientation—lessons that became immediately apparent when troubleshooting connections to ensure clean signals.
 >
-> Overall, I am grateful for this hands-on experience as it strengthened my understanding of digital logic and motivated me to keep improving my practical skills in the field of electronics."
+> Overall, verifying the truth tables with real hardware was a rewarding milestone.
+It has solidified my grasp of digital logic fundamentals and sparked a genuine interest in the practical intricacies of electronic design."

 ---